fastplotlib/fastplotlib/README.md

 We strongly recommend installing ``simplejpeg`` for use in notebooks, you must first install [libjpeg-turbo](https://libjpeg-turbo.org/)

 - If you use ``conda``, you can get ``libjpeg-turbo`` through conda.
-- If you are on linux you can get it through your distro's package manager.
+- If you are on linux, you can get it through your distro's package manager.
 - For Windows and Mac compiled binaries are available on their release page: https://github.com/libjpeg-turbo/libjpeg-turbo/releases

 Once you have ``libjpeg-turbo``: